 There are two types of mining pools: free and private.
 If the mining pool is free the join process is very simple.

-- download a special software used for crypto mining (there are a lot of programs for each type of minable currency, the most popular for Bitcoin are CGminer and BFGminer).
+- download a special software used for mining (there are a lot of programs for each type of minable currency, the most popular for Bitcoin are CGminer and BFGminer).

 - enter the mining pool’s IP address into the custom settings